 - sour cream

+Depending on the ambient temperature of your kitchen, it will take anywhere from 1-2 hours to come to room temperature.
 If these 3 ingredients are room temperature when you mix them, they will blend together nicely and give you a smooth, silky cheesecake batter.

-If I OVERMIX THE SALTED CARAMEL CHEESECAKE BATTER?
+DID I OVERMIX MY CHEESECAKE BATTER?

 This salted caramel cheesecake is meant to be dense, rich and creamy.
 Over mixing the batter will incorporate additional (unwanted) air bubbles into the batter.

 The batter will be very thick before baking which makes it almost impossible for trapped air bubbles to escape.
 Air bubbles create a lighter cheesecake… but with this cheesecake, that’s not what we’re going for.
+Dense and rich is where it’s at.

 If you happen to over mix the batter, you can tap it on the counter before or after pouring it into the pan.
 The more you tap the more air bubbles you’ll be able to release.